 It’s no secret that the pandemic has driven many older adults from the workforce.
 Over the past two years, 3.5 million workers joined the ranks of retirees compared to just 1 million per year from 2008–2019.i And with roughly 10,000 baby boomers turning 65 every day, the question of when to start claiming Social Security has reached a crescendo.ii Unfortunately, today’s bout of inflation only complicates matters.

 Even during the best of times, weighing when to take Social Security involves several moving parts—including your health, return expectations, and life expectancy (as well as that of your spouse), just to name a few.
-But until recently, inflation-sensitivity was largely an afterthought.
-Now, with the odds of elevated inflation becoming higher, soon-to-be retirees face a new wrinkle.
+Before last year, inflation-sensitivity was largely an afterthought.
+Now, inflation is on the top of everyone's mind, particularly soon-to-be retirees.

 To Claim or Not to Claim